openstack/magnum/doc/source/userguide.rst

   Name of the cluster to create.
 If a name is not specified, a random name will be generated using a string and a number, for example "gamma-7-cluster".

+--keypair \<keypair\>
+  The name or UUID of the SSH keypair to configure in the cluster servers for ssh access.
+You will need the key to be able to ssh to the servers in the cluster.
+The login name is specific to the cluster driver.
+If keypair is not provided it will attempt to use the value in the ClusterTemplate.
+If the ClusterTemplate is also missing a keypair value then an error will be returned.
+The keypair value provided here will override the keypair value from the ClusterTemplate.

 --node-count \<node-count\>
   The number of servers that will serve as node in the cluster.